RubenH11/Pandas-to-HPC-replication-package/README.md

 - Measurements occur every: 0.3s

 ## Data Analysis
+#### Upon receiving the results of the experiment, we realised it is necessary to preprocess the data before starting the analysis phase, the data has been transformed as follows:
+- Converted the memory usage logs to Gigabytes for easier interpretation and readability.
+- Added a column for DFO type classification.
 ## Folder Structure

 The analysis part is organized into the following folders and files: